cran/photobiologyFilters/README.md

-Package **photobiologyFilters** is a collection of spectral transmittance data for more than 300 filters measured in our lab, by collaborators or for which data have been made available by the suppliers for inclussion in this package.
+Package **photobiologyFilters** is a collection of spectral transmittance data for more than 300 filters measured in our lab, by collaborators or for which data have been made available by the suppliers for inclusion in this package.
+It also contains spectral reflectance data and spectral refraction index data for some materials and spectral reflectance data for some man-made and natural land surfaces.

 ## Code breaking renaming of data objects